aerogami-cookbooks/wkhtmltopdf/README.md

 # wkhtmltopdf cookbook

-Installs wkhtmltopdf from binary.
+This cookbook installs `wkhtmltopdf`, a library to convert HTML into PDF.

 # Requirements

-`apt` and Ubuntu.
+This cookbook requires `apt`.

 # Usage

-Include cookbook in your `Berksfile`.
+Include this cookbook in your `Berksfile`.

 ````
-cookbook 'wkhtmltopdf', github: 'aerogami-cookbooks/wkhtmltopdf'
+cookbook 'nodejs', git: 'aerogami-cookbooks/nodejs'
 ````

-Then install.
+Install the cookbook.

 ````
 berks install
 ````

+Add to your chef kitchen and use as desired.

 # Author

-Mohamad El-Husseini, mo@aerogami.com.br.
+Mohamad El-Husseini

+www.aerogami.com.br